Pesticide: International

 Though pesticide regulations differ from country to country, pesticides, and products on which they were used are traded across international borders.
-To deal with inconsistencies in regulations among countries, delegates to a conference of the United Nations Food and Agriculture Organization adopted an International Code of Conduct on the Distribution and Use of Pesticides in 1985 to create voluntary standards of pesticide regulation for different countries.
+To deal with inconsistencies in regulations among countries, delegates to a conference of the United Nations Food and Agriculture Organization adopted an International Code of Conduct on the Distribution and Use of Pesticides in 1985 to create voluntary standards of pesticide regulation for many countries.
 The Code was updated in 1998 and 2002.
 The FAO claims that the code has raised awareness about pesticide hazards and decreased the number of countries without restrictions on pesticide use.

 Three other efforts to improve regulation of international pesticide trade are the United Nations London Guidelines for the Exchange of Information on Chemicals in International Trade and the United Nations Codex Alimentarius Commission.
 The former seeks to implement procedures for ensuring that prior informed consent exists between countries buying and selling pesticides, while the latter seeks to create uniform standards for maximum levels of pesticide residues among participating countries.

-Pesticides safety education and pesticide applicator regulation are designed to protect the public from pesticide misuse, but do not eliminate all misuse.
-Reducing the use of pesticides and choosing less toxic pesticides may reduce risks placed on society and the environment from pesticide use.
-Integrated pest management, the use of multiple approaches to control pests, is becoming widespread and has been used with success in countries such as Indonesia, China, Bangladesh, the U.S., Australia, and Mexico.
-IPM attempts to recognize the more widespread impacts of an action on an ecosystem, so that natural balances are not upset.
-New pesticides are being developed, including biological and botanical derivatives and alternatives that are thought to reduce health and environmental risks.
-In addition, applicators are being encouraged to consider alternative controls and adopt methods that reduce the use of chemical pesticides.

-Pesticides can be created that are targeted to a specific pest's lifecycle, which can be environmentally more friendly.
-For example, potato cyst nematodes emerge from their protective cysts in response to a chemical excreted by potatoes; they feed on the potatoes and damage the crop.
-A similar chemical can be applied to fields early before the potatoes are planted, causing the nematodes to emerge early and starve in the absence of potatoes.